 Your eye doctor will then perform an eye refraction test to finalize your prescription.
-The eye doctor will slide different lenses in front of your eyes to determine the lenses through which you see most clearly depending on your degree of near-sightedness or far-sightedness.
-While there is no such thing as an astigmatism test, during this portion of the exam the eye doctor will identify if you have astigmatism and determine to what degree it affects your vision.
+The eye doctor will show you the impact of degrees of vision correction to determine the prescription through which you see most clearly depending on your degree of near-sightedness or far-sightedness.
+During this portion of the exam the eye doctor will identify if you have astigmatism and determine to what degree it affects your vision.

 Finally, your eye doctor will perform a binocular slit lamp examination.
 They start with analyzing the health of the front portion of your eyes including the lids, lashes, corneas and lenses.
 The eye doctor will next look at the back portion of your eyes by concentrating light into the pupil and looking at your optic nerve and retina.
 At this time, your eye doctor may discuss optional eye dilation if they feel it would be better to get a wider field of view into your eye.
 Sometimes retinal imaging is available, which can take a picture of the back of the eye without the need for dilated eyes.

 If you are interested in contact lenses, your eye doctor can use a keratometer to determine the fit of your contact lenses by measuring the outer surface of your eye.

 4. Overall Health Benefits

 While performing these eye tests, your eye doctor will also look for things impacting your overall health such as:

 Sun damage around the eyelid that could lead to skin cancer

 Signs of diabetes, high blood pressure, and high cholesterol